Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2020-11-01-Predicting_and_interpreting_embeddings_for_out_of_vocabulary_words_in_downstream_tasks.md

 ---

-This is a brief summary of paper for me to study and organize it, [Predicting and interpreting embeddings for out of vocabulary words in downstream tasks.
-Garneau et al. EMNLP 2018](https://www.aclweb.org/anthology/W18-5439/) I read and studied.
+This is a brief summary of paper for me to study and organize it, [Predicting and interpreting embeddings for out of vocabulary words in downstream tasks (Garneau et al., EMNLP 2018)](https://www.aclweb.org/anthology/W18-5439/) I read and studied.
 {% include MathJax.html %}

 This paper focus on handling the OOV words for downstream task.